Artemisia afra: Description

 Artemisia afra grows in clumps, with ridged, woody stems, reaching from 0.5 meters to 2 meters in height.
 The leaves are dark green, of soft texture, and similar in shape to fern leaves.
 The undersides of the leaves are a lighter green, and are covered with white bristles.
+Smaller side branches shoot up from the main stem.
 Artemisia afra blossoms in late summer, producing abundant bracts of butter-colored flowers, each approximately 3 to 5 millimeters in diameter.
 Artemisia afra exudes a pungent, sweet smell when any part of the plant is bruised.